- Introduction

 Sharing your research data

 Data sharing should strive to be as “as open as possible, as closed as necessary.”
-Ask yourself: what data is necessary for verifying your findings or which data could be reused?
+Ask yourself: what data is necessary for verifying or reproducing your research findings or which data could be reused?
 Creating data that is easily verifiable or reusable will require some planning and preparation.
 It’s best to plan for data sharing and build it into your research project before you start.
 (A data management plan is a good way to do this.)

 In most cases, the best place to share data is through a data repository.
 These are online platforms designed to hold and disseminate research data.
 Some are discipline specific and others take all types of data.
 Repositories provide several advantages over trying to share data yourself, they can: